rssbotd/nixt/README.rst

 ::

-    nixt - you have been nixt.
+    nixt - you have been nixt!

 SYNOPSIS